 Understand Your Living Space

-We spend 90% of our time in our homes.
+We spend 65% of our time in our homes.
+90% of our lives indoors.
 And 1/3 of our breathing is done in our bedrooms.
+Your Home is your Health.
 In a typical year you will take two million breaths in your office.
+By 80 we would have spent 72 years indoors.
 The interior building envelope is being studied by several universities across the US and abroad.

 Harvard School of Healthy Building is spearheading this research.
 The data is opening up the commonality that human disease and our current interior air quality are being compromised by carpeting, padding, vinyl flooring, varnishes, furniture, insulation, drywall, paints, trim, doors, piping, pesticides, cabinetry, mattresses and more.

 Stop living in a chemical time bomb.
 Come Live with Mr Hemp House™.

 Had Enough?
 Want to Learn how to make your Home or Space Healthy and more energy efficient?
 CLICK HERE